PepsiCo : results beat as new CEO's ad push lifts sales | MarketScreener

 "With guidance unchanged, Pepsi may be in a position to increase spending behind its brands.
 Something we feel is strategically important and will bear fruit down the road," Altman Advisors CEO Benjamin Altman said.

 Excluding items, PepsiCo earned 97 cents per share.
-Net revenue rose 2.6 percent to $12.88 billion (£9.88 billion).
+Net revenue rose 2.6 percent to $12.88 billion.
 Analysts were expecting profit of 92 cents and revenue of $12.70 billion, according to Refinitiv's IBES.

 (Reporting by Nivedita Balu in Bengaluru; Editing by Anil D'Silva)